 The Legal Cheek View

 Slaughter and May prides itself on standing slightly apart from everyone else – note the “and” rather than “&” in its name and the policy of not disclosing financial results.
 Certainly there can’t be many City law firms that still have a dining room where every partner has their own pigeonhole and napkin.
-But it's also a modern and relatively enlightened place, with a diverse trainee intake (Slaughters hired from 35 different universities last year) and a strong commitment to meritocracy.
+But it's also a modern and relatively enlightened place, with a fairly diverse trainee intake (a scan of Slaughters’ trainee profiles on LinkedIn shows that the firm hires from a wider range of universities than many) and a strong commitment to meritocracy.